WhiteCoreSim/WhiteCore-Dev/WhiteCoreSim/ReadMe.txt

  if you want to build from source.
 Re-compile and copy/paste the new 'WhiteCoreSim/bin' subdirectory from your build environment.

-Weekly 'Development' build snapshots are available at the following address's..
+Weekly 'Development' build snapshots are available at the following links:

 Windows
 https://drive.google.com/file/d/0B2u55gI751a8VXJBckZJWU5rZ1E/edit?usp=sharing

-Mono 32 bit  (linux/Mac)
+Mono 32 bit  (Linux / Mac)
 https://drive.google.com/file/d/0B2u55gI751a8OEgtV0Q0Yk4wWEE/edit?usp=sharing

 Mono 64bit